 At Safe Place, we know that education is very important in responding to sexual violence.
 Learning more about sexual violence and trauma can help decrease PTSD symptoms, increase support, and produce a safer and more healing community for everyone.

 Safe Place offers FREE educational modules to survivors, loved ones, businesses, churches, first responders, and support service providers throughout the region.
 Please contact us for more information or to set up a training or educational meeting.

 Introduction to Sexual Violence

 A basic introduction to terms, statistics, and basic causes of sexual violence.
-10-15 minutes presentation paired with other modules.
+10-15 minutes presentation paired

 A Deeper Dive into Sexual Violence

 Learning how sexual violence impacts specific communities, root causes, risk factors, perpetrator information, and discussion on changing the culture.
 This module is full of discussion and interaction.

 Learning how sexual violence impacts specific communities, root causes, risk factors, perpetrator information, & discussion on changing the culture.
 This module is full of great discussion & interaction

 The process and options for reporting sexual violence.
 This module is for survivors, loved ones, and community partners to better understand the options, barriers, and processes.